persapiens/Course/HW/HW1-A.md

 You can use obtain a free student account through dreamspark for azure.

+### Google Cloud Platform
+Google has its own set of cloud solutions on its platform.
+It offers a [free tier](https://cloud.google.com/free/) and (as of Januar 2019) 300$ free credit on signup.
+Documentation for Compute Engine can be found [here] (https://cloud.google.com/compute/docs/).

 ### VCL

 You can connect to VCL over XML-RPC: